-Welcome to part 3 of our Getting Started with SOLIDWORKS Simulation series.
+Welcome to part 3 of our Introduction to SOLIDWORKS Simulation series.
 This time we will be walking you through the process of creating your study and assigning materials.

 If you haven't seen our previous entries, here is where to get caught up:

 Now that we've simplified the geometry, let's create the study and assign materials.